 Edo and the ghosts

-In "Edo's Souls", Stella Gaitano condenses family history, civil war and female experience into a novel of poetic power and analytical clarity, which also inspires linguistically and compositionally
+In "Edo's Souls", Stella Gaitano condenses family history, civil war and the female experience into a novel of poetic force and analytical clarity, impressive also in its language and structure

 Stella Gaitano